AlexHoebart-ICPDR/backdrop-phpexcel/README.md

 Installation
 ------------

-Install this module using the official Backdrop CMS instructions at https://backdropcms.org/guide/modules
+1. Install this module using the official Backdrop CMS instructions at https://backdropcms.org/guide/modules

+2. Download the PhpSpreadsheet library and extract it inside your site's libraries folder*.
+3. Run "composer install" in the libraries folder to install all dependecies.

+* The PhpSpreadsheet library can be extracted in any libraries folder you want (sites/*/libraries).
+You should have sites/*/libraries/PhpSpreadsheet/src/PhpSpreadsheet/Spreadsheet.php.

 API reference
 -------------